 1> if ra-ResponseWindow (as described in clause 5.1.4) is running and this Serving Cell is the SpCell:

 2> monitor PDCCH on this Serving Cell (as described in clause 5.1.4).

+NOTE: In case of unaligned SFN across carriers in a cell group, the SFN of the SpCell is used to calculate the Cell DTX duration.

 For each Serving Cell configured with cell DTX, the MAC entity need not: